 Team leader: Dr. Cecilia Benoit

-1. Cecilia's Centre for Addictions Research profile page
+1. Cecilia's Canadian Institute for Substance Use Research (CISUR) profile page

 2. Cecilia's UVic Department of Sociology profile page

 Learning more about people and their experiences in the Canadian sex industry is the goal of this research project funded by the Canadian Institutes of Health Research.

 We recently received funding to conduct further research on the impact of the Protection of Communities and Exploited Persons Act (Bill C-36) on the health and safety of sex workers.

 The sex industry, like other industries, is often more significant, complex and misunderstood than people realize.
 It involves a range of services and different types of relationships between people from various ethnic, economic and educational backgrounds.
 Yet unlike most other types of work, sex work carries the enormous burden of social stigma, safety concerns and legal issues, making the health and well-being of workers—and their families, managers and clients—difficult to achieve and maintain.

 The project involves a variety of Canadian community organizations and an international team of researchers headed by Cecilia Benoit, a sociologist located at the University of Victoria.
 Through research conducted in cities across the country, the team aims to understand better what our society can do to help improve the environments and lives of people associated with Canada’s sex industry.

 Recent Peer-Reviewed Articles, Reports and Webinars

 Benoit, C., Belle-Isle, L., Smith, M., Phillips, R., Shumka, L., Atchison, C., Jansson, M., & Loppie, C. (2017).
 Community Empowerment and Transformative Learning among Sex Workers: From health educators to health advocates.
 CISUR Bulletin #17, Victoria, BC: University of Victoria. (bulletin).